Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 issues it would introduce.
 By relying on the array API standard, however, these concerns can now be avoided.

-In this blog post I will provide an update to the array API adoption work in scikit-learn, since it's initial introduction in version 1.3, two years ago.
+In this blog post, I will provide an update to the array API adoption work in scikit-learn, since it's initial introduction in version 1.3 two years ago.
 Thomas Fan's [blog post](https://labs.quansight.org/blog/array-api-support-scikit-learn) provides details on the status when array API support was initially added.